David Horowitz: David Horowitz Freedom Center

-Horowitz is the editor of the Center's website FrontPage Magazine.
+Horowitz was the editor of the Center's website FrontPage Magazine.
 It has been described by scholars and writers as right-wing, far-right, Islamophobic, and anti-Islam.

 Political positions

-Horowitz is a former Marxist but is now described as being Conservative.
-Horowitz has described himself as "a defender of gays and alternative lifestyles, a moderate on abortion, and a civil rights activist".
+Horowitz was a former Marxist, but was later described as being conservative.

-Horowitz opposes Barack Obama, illegal immigration, gun control, and Islam.
-He has criticized Palestinians, claiming that their goal is to wipe out Jews from the Middle East.
-He has endorsed Presidents Ronald Reagan, George W. Bush, and Donald Trump.

-Horowitz supported the interventionist foreign policy associated with the Bush Doctrine, but wrote against US intervention in the Kosovo War, arguing that it was unnecessary and harmful to US interests.
-Horowitz supported the 2003 invasion of Iraq.
-He has written critically of libertarian anti-war views.
+Horowitz wrote against United States intervention in the Kosovo War, arguing that it was unnecessary and harmful to United States interests, but supported the interventionist foreign policy associated with the Bush Doctrine, including the 2003 invasion of Iraq.
+He also wrote critically of libertarian anti-war views.

+Horowitz opposed Barack Obama, illegal immigration, gun control, and Islam.
+He endorsed Presidents Ronald Reagan, George W. Bush, and Donald Trump.

+Horowitz described himself as "a defender of gays and 'alternative lifestyles', a moderate on abortion, and a civil rights activist".

+Race

-During his time in the New Left Horowitz supported the Civil rights movement.
-Since the 1980s, he has supported anti-black movements, catalyzed by the death of his friend Betty Van Patter, a death in which he believed the Black Panthers to have been involved.
+During his time in the New Left, Horowitz supported the civil rights movement.
+In the 1970s, he came to believe that the Black Panthers were involved in the death of his friend Betty Van Patter, souring the relationship between Horowitz and the Black Panthers.

-He supported attempts to overturn the 2020 presidential election.